Liouville PDE-based sliced-Wasserstein flow: Liouville PDE-based Sliced Wasserstein

 The Fokker-Planck equation (Eq. \ref{Fokker-Planck}) can be transformed to Liouville PDE (Eq. \ref{Liouville-PDE}) when $\sigma$ is independent of the state:

-Neural-ODE is incorporated not only for the adjoint method for backpropagation and computation of gradients of loss functions, but also for the density estimation of $\rho$ \citep{chen2018}.
-The entire drift term of Eq. (\ref{Liouville-PDE}) is
+Neural ODE is incorporated not only for the adjoint method for backpropagation and computation of gradients of loss functions, but also for the density estimation of $\rho$ \citep{chen2018}.
+The entire drift term of Eq. (\ref{Liouville-PDE-star}) is $\mathscr{F} \triangleq f - \frac{1}{2} \sigma \sigma^T \nabla \log \rho$.
+Accordingly, the Fokker-Planck equation (Eq. \ref{Fokker-Planck}) is solved by the augmented dynamics of $(x, \log \rho)$: